jshaffstall/anvil-practices/tips-and-tricks.md

 The timezone is in the TZ format, the same format used by the PyTZ package, so can be sent to the server and used there.

 ## Filling Dropdowns with None option

+Note that Anvil has made this unnecessary.
+Dropdowns now have an Include Placeholder checkbox that allows you to specify what the None option for the dropdown says.

 When filling a dropdown from a data table search, there's a standard formula.
 In the following assume that results has the results of a data table search: